The server plan that you select for a Nutanix Files NFS subclient manages scheduled backups. You can also perform on-demand backups at any time.

 For a full backup, a snapshot is created at the NFS share level.
 A recursive scan is performed, and the data is backed up from the snapshot.

 For an incremental backup, another snapshot is created at the NFS share level.
 A SnapDiff operation is performed with the snapshot of the previous backup.
-The changed files are determined, and the changed data is backed up from the snapshot.
+The changed files are determined by the file server, and the list of changed files obtained from the file server is backed up from the snapshot.

 At any point in time, 3 or fewer snapshots are available for each subclient: 1 for the full backup, 1 for the previous incremental backup, and 1 for the current incremental backup.